niraj094-commit/machine_learning_model_implementation/README.md

 3. **Output**:
     Two files would be automatically created... "spam_classifier_model.pkl" and "vectorizer.pkl" !! and a report on the terminal would appear as an analysis report !!
+    First A Bar-Graph Picture Report will appear and after closing it, U'd get a full written report on your terminal.

 ---